 Those who climbed to the top of this narrow ridge-line 5,000 years ago would have paused here, and looked around themselves in awe.

 They would have stared at the distant, shimmering skylines, and lost themselves to introspection, for a moment or two at least.
 They would have cast their minds back, pondering the centuries and millennia and eons that went before them, just as we do today.

-Were these structures once used as tombs?
+Were the structures of Al-Ayn once used as tombs?

 Short of a major new discovery it’s unlikely we’ll ever know for sure.